-Please find below links to a variety of case writing resources from Harvard Business School Publishing.>
+Please find below links to a variety of case writing resources from Harvard Business School Publishing.
+To order you must be signed into HBSP online as an educator.
+The "Sign In or Register Now" button is top right.>

 - Developing a Teaching Case (Abridged)